In the Hidden Sanctuary: A Meeting with Sekhmet

 Many years ago, I had a guide in Luxor who knew I was always searching for something beyond the ordinary to show my guests at Mara House.

 One morning, he said, “I want to show you something special.”
-He took me to Karnak Temple, and I’ll admit, I was skeptical.
+He took me to the Temple of Amun at Karnak, and I’ll admit, I was skeptical.
 I thought I’d seen it all.

 The Portal at Karnak